Home Dinner Ina Garten Shrimp Scampi (Easy Recipe)

 Tips for The Best Shrimp Scampi

-• Try to buy shrimp that have already been peeled and deveined.
-This will save you time and effort when the prep day comes.
+• Buy shrimp that have already been peeled and deveined.
+This will save time and effort.

 • Be sure to use plenty of butter when cooking the shrimp.
-This will give them a rich, decadent flavor that is irresistible.
+This will give them a rich, decadent, irresistible flavor.

-• Serve immediately with some fresh lemon juice and olive oil squeezed over the top.
+• Serve with fresh lemon juice and olive oil.
 You can also add some grated Parmesan if you like.

 • Not a shrimp lover?
-Make it with chicken instead of shrimp in equal amounts.
+Make it with chicken in equal amounts.

-• If you want a bit of a crunch, add some chopped nuts over the top.
+• If you want a bit of a crunch, add some chopped nuts.
 Simply sprinkle them over the finished dish before serving.

 What to Serve with Shrimp Scampi

-There are plenty of great ways to serve shrimp scampi.
-And that includes on its own or with tender linguine.
+There are plenty of great ways to serve shrimp scampi, including:

 Finally, try it with crispy air fryer Brussels sprouts.
-The sprouts add a nice touch of bitterness and zest, complementing the creaminess of shrimp scampi perfectly.
+They add a nice touch of bitterness and zest, complementing the dish’s creaminess perfectly.

 More Ina Garten Recipes You’ll Love